SwearWolf/PAVONE/README.md

 Requires 10x M3x6mm screws.

-The spacer is for behind the track pad (bezel>trackpad>spacer>screw) to prevent the kit screws from going out the other side.
+The spacer is for behind the trackpad (bezel>trackpad>spacer>screw) to prevent the kit screws from going out the other side.
 If you have M3x4mm screws you can skip the spacer entirely.